fewangsit/vue-developer-docs/style-guide/code-consistency-guidelines.md

 ***

-### 6. Creating Vue Router Configuration File
+## 6. Vue Router Setup

-The `router` folder should contain only one `index.ts` configuration file.
-Here are the rules you need to follow when writing the router configuration.
+Keep your routing simple and organized with a single `router/index.ts` file.

 #### 6.1 Rules for Writing Router Configuration